axew3/phpBB-audio-video-to-post/README.md

 ## Version 1.0.0

 # phpBB Audio Video to posts Recorder and Player
+### Use phpBB mp3 attachments like Telegram or Whatsapp discussion.
+### It is extremely fast, light and secure.

 Actually only audio (not video) recorder for phpBB